 - Birth: Foreign-born children of U.S. citizens by birth or naturalization (learn about U.S. citizenship through parents);

-- Green Cards: Individuals who have been a legal permanent resident (LPR) for a specified period of time (usually three to five years)
+- Green Cards: Individuals who have lawful permanent residence (LPR) for a specified period of time (usually three to five years)

 - Marriage: Individuals requesting naturalization because of their marriage to a U.S. citizen;

-- Military: Individuals who are members of the U.S. armed forces and their families; or
+- Military Service: Individuals who are members of the U.S. armed forces and their families; or

 - Employment: Individuals who are employed with certain entities.

 The majority of aspiring American citizens first come into the U.S. on an immigrant visa, which allows them to enter and reside in America for a certain period of time.
 Depending on the visa requirements, after a specified time frame the visa-holder may apply for a green card to become a legal permanent resident.
 Once he/she has lived in the U.S. for a certain period of time, they may be eligible for naturalization.

 Legal permanent residents may be eligible to become naturalized once they have lived in the U.S. as an LPR for five (5) years, or else three (3) years if they are married to a U.S. citizen.